oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Project Description:**

-Last year, we built the editor interface for a blog so that blog editors can create and publish blog posts directly within the Oppia site.
-The aim of this GSoC project is to complete the learner interface for the blog and migrate all the posts from Oppia’s Medium blog page to it, so that we can use the blog on the site going forward.
+Last year, we built a [blog editor interface](https://medium.com/@rijuta_s/google-summer-of-code-2021-with-oppia-43e7a90c907b) in order to allow blog post editors to create and publish blog posts directly within the Oppia site.
+The aim of this GSoC project is to complete the learner interface for the blog, and migrate all the posts from Oppia’s Medium blog page to it, so that we can use the new blog on the Oppia website going forward.

 Specifically, this project entails creating a blog page at oppia.org/blog that displays published blog posts.
 Users should be able to:

-* Quickly and easily view previews of all of our previous blog posts in chronological order by original publish date
+* Quickly and easily view previews of all of our previous blog posts in chronological order, based on their original publication date
 * Click on a blog post preview to view a full version of the blog post
 * Filter blog posts based on tags associated with each post, or keywords in blog post titles

 The project also involves moving all existing blog posts from Medium to this new blog page.
 This can be done using any reasonable approach, as long as the blog posts are successfully migrated and look good on the new page.
+Once all blog posts are successfully migrated, a link to the blog page should be made accessible in the Oppia website’s navbar and footer.

 **Size of this project:** medium (~175 hours)

-**Potential Mentors:** @aks681, @iamprayush
+**Potential Mentors:** @aks681, @gp201

 **Knowledge/Skills Recommended:**